cheap-glitch/git-grapnel/README.md

  * `aspell` to check for possible misspelled words

 ### [`pre-push`](https://github.com/cheap-glitch/git-grapnel/blob/main/src/pre-push.sh)
-This  hook is  run whenever  pushing to  a remote,  and can  be bypassed  by the `--no-verify` option.
+This hook  is run whenever  pushing to  a remote, and  can be bypassed  with the `--no-verify` option.

 It  automatically lints  the codebase  and run  the testing  scripts present  in